Eric Posner: Work

-Posner's published books have ranged over several topics including international law, foreign relations law, contracts, and game theory and the law.
+Posner's published books have ranged over topics including international law, foreign relations law, contracts, and game theory and the law.
 In 2005, Posner posted about the trial of the deposed Iraqi President Saddam Hussein.

 In June 2013, Posner and Jameel Jaffer, fellow at the Open Society Foundations, participated in The New York Times Room for Debate series.
 Posner responded to concerns about expanded National Security Agency (NSA) programs that vacuum information about the private lives of American citizens.
 Those who oppose the surveillance claim that the collection and storing of unlimited metadata is a highly invasive form of surveillance of citizens' communications.
 Posner claimed that Americans obtain the services they want by disclosing private information to strangers such as doctors and insurance companies.
 Posner in 2013 argued that since 2001 there had not been a single instance of "war-on-terror-related surveillance in which the government used information obtained for security purposes to target a political opponent, dissenter or critic".

 In 2015, Posner co-founded the book review The New Rambler.
 Posner's position concerning the heightened standing of the executive branch of government was criticized in 2016 by Jeremy Waldron in his book Political Political Theory as not sufficiently sensitive to issue of legislative priorities.
 In 2018, Posner co-wrote an article advocating a system of market-oriented, privately sponsored work visas as a supplement to U.S. immigration policy.